 HQ Mod + No Glow: This mod not only makes your close-up pictures look like they have been kissed by a beautiful angel, it also removes the stupid glow to the light.
 It can be a little hard on your computer.
 For info on how to install see here and click here for a good comparison of the game with/without HQ.

 High Resolution Shadows: A mod that does exactly what you might expect.
 It makes shadows stand out and look sharp as can be.
 Because I have the HQ mod, it’s not the download I’ve used – I had to edit graphicrules.sgr myself.
-Thankfully, the download has instructions for how to do it.
+The download has instructions for how to do it.

 Blue Skies & Sunshine Lighting Mod (Lucky Palms Water): There are few things I love more than the beautiful, vibrant skies of this lighting mod.
 I wouldn’t live without it.